smasse/Spectro/README.md

 #### The app is currently published on Google Play: ####
 https://play.google.com/store/apps/details?id=sm.app.spectro&hl=en

-Version 2 is the current production version, released Feb 8, 2018.
+Version 4 is the current production version.
+Version 5 is the version in development.

 [//]: <>(TODO 2017-6-7 Mic button: tries next mic in list of available sound sources; device text shows the current mic details at top, then output channel...